• facebook Twitter

 Subject Credit Content of Subject

-Plasma Physics I 2 Fundamentals to learn plasma physics are lectured.
+Plasma Physics 1 2 Fundamentals to learn plasma physics are lectured.
 First of all, single charged particle motions, then plasma behavior as fluids, diffusion, and waves in plasmas are explained.
 For the basic fusion plasma study, magnetohydrodynamics, equilibrium and stability are alsoexplained.
 Introductions to the kinetic theory and nonlinear effects are performed for advanced studies.

-Plasma Physics II 2 Fundamental physics concepts for understanding the characteristic of fusion plasmas which are necessary in the plasma research will be described.
+Plasma Physics 2 2 Fundamental physics concepts for understanding the characteristic of fusion plasmas which are necessary in the plasma research will be described.
 Both aspects of the microscopic particle property and the macroscopic fluid property in the plasma behavior will be explained.
 The contents are composed of motion of a charged particle in various electromagnetic fields, relations between the distribution function in velocity space and the plasma fluid description, magnetohydrodynamic equilibrium and stability, waves in plasmas, basic idea of transport and resistivity and so on.

 Fundamentals of